 Welcome!
 My goal is to educate people on the benefits of understanding what emotions really are and how they affect our mind, brain and body--which they do!

 We live in a culture that values thoughts and logic over emotions.
 But science has proven it is not healthy to tune out our emotions and we do not have to choose between our thoughts and our emotions.
 We can become aware of both and understand how thoughts and emotions work together to help us feel better or feel worse depending on how we work with them.

 Please feel free to use this site as a resource.
-My articles, blog, brief explanation of The Change Triangle, videos, and the book, It's Not Always Depression, are resources to help you learn what are emotions and how to work with them to feel better.
-In all my writing, I try to use simple, jargon-free language with stories and little "experiments" to help bring the concepts to life.
+My articles, blog, a brief explanation of The Change Triangle tool for emotional health, videos, classes, curricula, and the book, It's Not Always Depression, are resources to help you and others learn what are emotions and how to work with them to feel better.
+In all my work, I try to use simple, jargon-free language with stories and little "experiments" to help bring the concepts to life.
 Thank you for visiting.